Rhodobacter capsulatus: Significance

 Rhodobacter capsulatus was the first microorganism observed to produce gene transfer agents.
 A gene transfer agent (GTA) is a phage-like particle that transfers small amounts of DNA from the producing cell’s chromosome to aid in horizontal gene transfer.
 The DNA packaged in the particles is also random; it does not contain all the genes needed for GTA production.
 While somewhat similar to a transducing particle, GTAs are not created by accident when a phage is packaging DNA into viral particles.
 The genes for GTAs and their regulation are controlled by the cell itself, not a phage.
 These particles were first identified when researchers put several different antibiotic resistant strains of R. capsulatus in co-culture and observed doubly-resistant strains.
 This DNA exchange was still observed even when cell contact was eliminated and DNases were added which allowed them to rule out conjugation and transformation as the cause.
 A small filterable agent was soon identified as the source of this genetic exchange.
 When a mutant strain that over-produced these agents was created, it was proven the particles were not being produced by a phage, but by R. capsulatus.
 After the genes for GTA production were sequenced, more species were found to produce GTAs leading to Rhodobacter capsulatus’s gene transfer agent being abbreviated to RcGTA.
 It has been suggested that harsh conditions may trigger the cell to begin producing GTAs which would allow genomic DNA to be shared and increase the overall genetic diversity of the population.

 Additionally, Rhodobacter capsulatus is a significant Model organism in research, due to its terminal Cytochrome c oxidase the cbb3-type cytochrome c oxidase, which is present in many pathogenic species of bacteria.
-This allows for research into the biogenesis of the Cytochrome c oxidase and has led to the identification of assembly genes involved in the biogenesis and function of the cbb3-type cytochrome c oxidase, notably by Hans-Georg Koch (Biochemiker), leading to a better understanding of these clinically relevant pathogenic species.
+This allows for research into the biogenesis of the Cytochrome c oxidase and has led to the identification of assembly genes involved in the biogenesis and function of the cbb3-type cytochrome c oxidase, notably by Hans-Georg Koch, leading to a better understanding of these clinically relevant pathogenic species.